kamil-krecisz/Cat-and-Mouse-game/README.md

 - Top-down cat movement (WASD + Shift for sprint)
 - Enemy AI: Mice flee when the cat gets close and seek cheese around the warehouse
-- Traps that slow down or capture mice
+- Traps that capture mice
 - Upgrade system (stamina, speed, etc.)
 - Points and money system based on caught mice, used to buy upgrades and traps